 Through our program Myeloma Link: Connecting African American Communities to Information, Expert Care, and Support, LLS conducts extensive outreach to African Americans throughout the country to help them access critical education and support resources and optimal treatment for multiple myeloma.
-Currently, the program is offered in Atlanta, Baltimore, Birmingham, Cleveland, Dallas, Detroit, Houston, New York City, Oakland, Philadelphia, Raleigh-Durham, St. Louis and Washington DC, providing free education, information, support and referral resources.
+Currently, the program is offered in Atlanta, Baltimore, Birmingham, Cleveland, Dallas, Detroit, Houston, New York City/The Bronx, Oakland, Philadelphia, Raleigh-Durham, St. Louis and Washington DC, providing free education, information, support and referral resources.

 Myeloma Link reaches patients and caregivers in the following ways:

 - Myeloma Community Outreach Volunteers (patients or caregivers) provide support and information.

 - Myeloma Sundays consist of a “health sermon” by a respected healthcare provider during church services and a fellowship hour table where LLS staff is available to provide more information after church.